avakiai/expra_winter2021-2022/_sources/course_overview.md

 #### Getting Set Up

 In this class, we will rely heavily on software designed for statistics and data science, such as R and some Python.
 We will use only open source and free software.
 To get you set up for this course, check out this [comprehensive installation instruction](https://avakiai.github.io/expra_winter2021-2022/setup.html) from a fellow EXPRA instructor, Peer Herholz.
-In a step-by-step manner it will guide you through the installation process, covering several `OS`: `windows`, `macos` and `linux`.
+This will guide you through the installation process, covering several `OS`: `Windows`, `Mac` and `Linux`.

 #### Course Materials
 Readings assigned for class (see [Syllabus](https://avakiai.github.io/expra_winter2021-2022/syllabus.html))